candlefinance/react-native-openai/README.md

 <br/>

-Currently, this library only supports the [Chat](https://platform.openai.com/docs/api-reference/chat) API.
-We are working on adding support for the other APIs.
+The goal is to make this library take advantage of the native APIs like URLSession and Android's Ktor engine for better performance and reliability.

 If you would like to contribute, please join our [Discord](https://discord.gg/qnAgjxhg6n) and ask questions in the **#oss** channel or create a pull request.

-The goal is to make this library take advantage of the native APIs like URLSession and Android's Ktor engine for better performance and reliability.

 ## Features